eliben/bobscheme/doc/bob_getting_started.rst

     (define fact (Y F*))
     (write (fact 8))

-In any case, extending Bob to support more functionality from R5RS is very easy.
+Extending Bob to support more functionality from R5RS is very easy.
 I'm adding features on a per-need basis from time to time.

 References